iursevla/TerrainProfileTest/README.md

 # TerrainProfileTest
-Test terrain profile with !== number of data points and types of interpolation
+Test the terrain profile with different number of data points and types of interpolation